 A blend of elements brings together the best fall has to offer.
-To make this centerpiece, gather a bunch of acorns (with and without caps), and hot-glue them to a basic basket.
+To make this DIY fruit centerpiece, gather a bunch of acorns (with and without caps), and hot-glue them to a basic basket.
 Line the basket with plastic or foil, and place florist's foam inside.
 Start the arrangement with five or six not-too-ripe pears.
 Poke skewers into the bottoms of the fruits and stick into the florist's foam.
 Fill the basket with dahlia blooms, sprigs of crabapple, bittersweet, mountain ash berries, and other seasonal foliage.

 Editor's Tip: If you don't live near acorn-dropping oak trees, use unshelled mixed nuts to decorate the basket.

-Pair perennial favorites, such as pears, apples, and kumquats with radishes, limes, and brussels sprouts.
+For this Thanksgiving centerpiece, pair perennial favorites, such as pears, apples, and kumquats with radishes, limes, and brussels sprouts.
 Peel off part of the lime rinds in a spiral shape.
 Brush with lemon juice to prevent browning.
 To make the florets, cut the top third of the brussels sprouts, soak in water in the refrigerator for several hours, then peel back the leaves to make the petals.
 Arrange your mixed fruits and veggies with sprigs of nonedible juniper in a harvest-hue footed bowl to place on your Thanksgiving table.

 Editor's Tip: Rub a thin layer of vegetable oil on the radishes and limes to prevent them from drying out.

+Give your Thanksgiving table decor some color.
 Orange slices set the tone for this cheerful arrangement of roses, gerbera daisies, stock, chrysanthemums, and tulips.
 Lemons, limes, and oranges make colorful embellishments in clear vases.
 Cut the fruit in slices or wedges, or leave them whole.

-Candles easily mix with greenery, fruit, and pinecones for a centerpiece that can be put together quickly.
+Candles easily mix with greenery, fruit, and pinecones for a Thanksgiving centerpiece that can be put together quickly.
 Garnish with a few smaller items such as nuts, acorns, or kumquats.

 Celebrate the season by adding an elegant touch to your table.
-Green apples mix with gorgeous roses in this centerpiece.
+Green apples mix with gorgeous roses in this fruit centerpiece.
 Sturdy wooden picks hold the apples in place in the florist's foam along with the flowers.